pybamm-team/PyBaMM/docs/tutorials/add-parameter-values.rst

 ---------------------------------

 Parameter sets are split by material into ``negative_electrodes``, ``separators``, ``positive_electrodes``, ``electrolytes``, ``cells`` (for cell geometries and thermal properties) and ``experiments`` (for initial conditions and charge/discharge rates).
-To add a new parameter set in one of these subcategories, first create a new folder in the appropriate chemistry folder: for example, to add a new anode chemistry for lithium-ion, add a subfolder ``input/parameters/lithium-ion/anodes/new_anode_chemistry_AuthorYear``.
+To add a new parameter set in one of these subcategories, first create a new folder in the appropriate chemistry folder: for example, to add a new negative electrode chemistry for lithium-ion, add a subfolder ``input/parameters/lithium-ion/negative_electrodes/new_negative_electrode_chemistry_AuthorYear``.
 This subfolder should then contain:

 - a csv file ``parameters.csv`` with all the relevant scalar parameters.
 The expected structure of the csv file is: